Constrictotermes cavifrons: Description

-The imago of this species has a brownish-black, broadly oval head capsule which is sparsely covered by long hair.
+The imago of this species has a brownish black, broadly oval head capsule which is sparsely covered by long hair.
 The fontanelle is slit-shaped and forks at the tip.
 The antennae consists of 15 segments with the second article equal in length to the fourth; third article is more than double the length of the 2nd article.
-Eyes and ocelli are large and the postclypeus is black-brown with no distinct median line.
+Eyes and ocelli are large and the postclypeus is black brown with no distinct median line.
 The wings are a dark smokey color and the venation is conspicuous.
 Length with wings included is 17 – 19 mm, body length excluding wings is between 8 – 10 mm.

 Nest

 The nests are arboreal and typically found 10 meters high on a host tree.
-Unlike the nests of other arboreal species which have dark colored nests indicative of significant lignocellulose content, the nests of C. cavifrons are light in color which indicates a high amount of mineral soil used in their construction.
-Nests are mainly characterized by their elongate shape that tapers into a central runway which is either flanked by gallery walls on both sides and/or by downward sloping narrow ridges.
-These narrow ridges are perhaps the most diagnostic feature of the nests, and are believed to help divert rainfall from the central runway.
+Unlike the nests of other arboreal species which are dark in color, indicative of significant lignocellulose content, the nests of C. cavifrons have lighter coloration indicating a higher amount of mineral soil used in construction.
+Nests are mainly characterized by their elongate shape that tapers into a central runway which is either flanked by gallery walls on either side and/or by downward sloping narrow ridges.
+These narrow ridges are the most diagnostic feature of their nests, and are believed to aid in diverting rainfall from the central runway.